How to Do a Mediterranean Diet the French Way

 friday

-• breakfast: café au lait
+• breakfast: un café and avocado toast

 saturday